 Things to Do at Madh Island

-Experience authentic seafood: Shacks located on Madh Island, especially at Erangal Village, offer delicious seafood and Gujarati food.
-Do not miss out on picking up some dried prawns and prawns and prawn fish from this.
+Experience authentic seafood: Shacks on Madh Island, especially at Erangal Village, offer delicious seafood and Gujarati food.
+Do not miss out on picking up some dried prawns, prawns, and prawn fish from this.

 Explore old Portuguese structures: Madh Island houses magnificent 16th-century churches and forts.
 Its Madh Fort is a popular perch to enjoy the stunning views of the coast and the city’s high-rises sparkling in the dark.
 The churches are situated in beautiful locations and are adorned with beautiful stained-glass windows and paintings.

 Revitalize yourself: Relax and indulge yourself with a lavish spa treatment at these resorts.
-The experience is enhanced when surrounded by soft ocean sounds and refreshing cool air.
+The experience is enhanced by soft ocean sounds and refreshing cool air.